Kúnlé Afọláyan’s Trash Case in ‘Citation’

 In sum, Citation provides profound artistic comment on decadence in an African ivory tower, an institution which should serve as a moral compass for the society.
 The film is least cited Afọláyan’s film yet.
 But then, it positions him as a director of feminist affiliate and further shows the generational shifts in gender question in Nigerian society where young women have become most vocal against patriarchal hegemony in various Nigerian institutions.
 This is most visibly illustrated in the recent #EndSARS protest where a spring of young women took the vanguard and confronted the tyranny of silence, wanton police brutality and leadership failure.

-Salawu Olajide is the managing editor at Olongo Africa.
+Salawu Olajide is the managing editor of Olongo Africa, an arm of The Brick House.